the product is esd sensitive and is sold without casing.

 set the filter control level input to max and adjust the rate and level on the rand to create a talking filter patch.

-it is also possible to patch the sequencer output to the square oscillator key input and at the same time patch the sequencer clock out put to the rand clock input to get a different filter frequency for each note.
+it is also possible to patch the sequencer output to the square oscillator key input and at the same time patch the sequencer clock out or po out to the rand clock input to get a different filter frequency for each note.

 using the oplab module